top of page

 Neurographic Art

-Students will draw curving, intersecting, overlapping lines from edge to edge of their paper until they are satisfied.
-Then, they will “round” any sharp angles and edges to ensure that every shape is organic.
-They will then fill in each “cell” with a color and/or pattern.
-The final result is a dynamic piece of art that was therapeutic to create, sort of adjacent to Zentangle.
+Students draw curving, intersecting, overlapping lines from edge to edge of their paper until they are satisfied, and fill in each rounded “cell” with a color and pattern.
+The final result is a dynamic piece of therapeutic art, sort of Zentangle-adjacent.

 DSC_0309_edited.jpg